jjoonathan/F3560R-YIG-Filter/README.md

 # F3560R Characterization

 I snatched a nifty YIG filter off ebay the other day.
 I bought it on account of the 1.85mm connectors, as they suggested a frequency range that was relevant to my interests.
-Of course, I was taking a gamble, so the next step was to characterize the filter and see if the gamble paid off.
-Spoiler alert: it did :)
+Of course, it was still a gamble, so the next step was to characterize the filter and see if the gamble paid off.
 This repo tells the story of said characterization.

+Spoiler alert: it paid off :)

 <img src="F3560R.jpg" width="800"/>